Yarra Plenty Regional Library: Ivanhoe Library & Cultural Hub

-Ivanhoe Library & Cultural Hub is one of three libraries in the City of Banyule.
-It is located at 275 Upper Heidelberg Road, Ivanhoe on the same site of the former library building built in 1965 it replaces.
+Ivanhoe Library is one of three libraries in the City of Banyule.
+It is located in the Ivanhoe Library & Cultural Hub at 275 Upper Heidelberg Road, Ivanhoe on the same site of the former library building built in 1965 which it replaces.
 A major project to build a new Ivanhoe library and cultural hub commenced in 2019.
-Buxton Construction were appointed as builders.
-The Architect was Croxon Ramsay The Ivanhoe Library & Cultural Hub was completed in February 2021.
-The building includes a library, art gallery, conference and meeting spaces, maternal and child health consulting suites, informal theatrette and a cafe.
-It was opened to the community in March 2021.
-It has also incorporated a major redevelopment of the existing heritage listed town hall.
+It was officially opened to the community on 25 March 2021.
+The Architect was Croxon Ramsay.
+It has incorporated a major redevelopment of the existing heritage listed town hall.
+Buxton Construction were the builders.
 Its value is stated as $31 million.
 The building was nominated for a 2022 Victorian Architecture Award under the category of Public Architecture.

+The building includes the library, meeting spaces, maternal and child health consulting suites, informal theatrette and several arts spaces.
+Banyule U3A conduct some of their activities from the meeting room spaces.

+Whispers social enterprise cafe provides local community members a work experience opportunity.

-The local history collection reflects major themes in the history of the former City of Heidelberg, including early settlement, local institutions, and twentieth century urban development.
+The children's area with the theartrette occupies the ground floor.
+The main part of the library occupies the first floor which includes study spaces, a makerspace and a dedicated room for the local history collection.
+The local history collection includes history of the former City of Heidelberg, including the themes of early settlement, local institutions, and twentieth century urban development.